DYRT

-DYRT (99.5 FM), broadcasting as Barangay RT 99.5, is a radio station owned and operated by GMA Network Inc. The station's studio is located at GMA Skyview Complex, Nivel Hills, Apas, Cebu City, while its transmitter is located at Mt.
+DYRT (99.5 FM), on-air as Barangay LS 99.5, is a radio station owned and operated by GMA Network Inc. The station's studio is located at GMA Skyview Complex, Nivel Hills, Apas, Cebu City, while its transmitter is located at Mt.
 Bonbon, Cebu City.

 History

 1978-1979: DYLS

 The station was established in 1978 on 97.1 MHz under the call letters DYLS.
 It was the second oldest regional FM station under the auspices of the Republic Broadcasting System after DXSS in Davao, which started operations in 1977.
 In 1979, the station went off the air.

-The frequency returned on air in 1992, a different radio station owned by AMCARA Broadcasting Network.
+The frequency was acquired by AMCARA Broadcasting Network, in which it went on air in 1992.

 1980-1995: Double 9.5 RT

 On February 4, 1980, the station returned to air, this time on 99.5 MHz under the call letters DYRT.
 It carried the branding Double 9.5 RT: The Romantic Touch, with the slogan "The Beautiful Music Station of Cebu".
 Back then, its studio and transmitter were located at the 10/F Luym Bldg. along Plaridel cor.
 Juan Luna St. (now Osmeña Blvd.).
 The station aired easy listening music and news updates every top of the hour, and English was used as its medium.
 In 1990, DYRT and its sister station GMA-7 Cebu moved to its current home in GMA Skyview Complex in Nivel Hills, Apas, and switched to a Top 40 format.